 S.C.O.R.E.
 (Student Composers Organized to Realize Excellence) is the West Virginia University chapter of the Society of Composers, Inc. (SCI), a national organization for professional composers.
 Many, but not all, members of the national organization are associated with academia, a fact mirrored in the WVU S.C.O.R.E. chapter that is comprised of majors and non-majors.
 S.C.O.R.E. members receive online publications from SCI that detail opportunities for composition contests, commissions, various national and international conferences, and a listserv/forum for discussion of compositional issues.
 S.C.O.R.E. sponsors concerts of new music at WVU’s Creative Arts Center and visits to Heinz Hall for the concerts of the Pittsburgh Symphony Orchestra.
-One member of S.C.O.R.E. is chosen by the PSO’s Composer-of-the-Year for reading each spring by the PSO.
 Funds generated by member dues provide for recording session and other benefits.
-The chapter is an accredited student organization with WVU Student Affairs, elects its own officers, and is sponsored by Dr. John Beall, Composer-in-Residence.
+The chapter is an accredited student organization with WVU Student Affairs, elects its own officers, and is sponsored by Dr. David Taddie.

-The WVU Horn Ensembles have been presented at International Horn Workshops at the Eastman School of Music, the University of Missouri-Kansas City, Western Michigan University, and Florida State University as well as regional workshops at the University of Tennessee-Chattanooga and Virginia Tech.
+The WVU Horn Ensembles have been presented at International Horn Workshops at the Eastman School of Music, the University of Missouri-Kansas City, Western Michigan University, Florida State University, and in Ghent, Belgium as well as regional workshops at the University of Tennessee-Chattanooga and Virginia Tech.
 In 1995, WVU hosted a Southeast Horn Workshop that attracted more than 350 participants and featured Barry Tuckwell, Gail Williams, the American Horn Quartet, and many other artists, clinicians, and exhibitors.
+In 2021, WVU will host the Northeast Horn Workshop.
 In addition to participating in professional conferences, the Horn Ensemble also give community service and other “outreach” performances.

 The purpose of the WVU JAZZ CLUB is to strengthen and promote the WVU Jazz Area, promote knowledge about jazz, and promote communication among its performers and enthusiasts.